Blog

 The basics: what SSO is and why you should care

 The easiest way to understand SSO quickly is to think about your app’s authentication as a service.
-Most developers build the service themselves: you take care of creating usernames and passwords, adding them into a database, and checking credentials every time someone logs in.
+Most developers build the service themselves: you take care of creating usernames and passwords, add them into a database, and check credentials every time someone logs in.
 But in the same way that you skip building payments infrastructure and use Stripe, you can “outsource” your auth and have someone else do it; and that’s what SSO is.

-Learning the lingo: SAML, SPs, IDPs, and assorted acronyms
+Learning the lingo: SAML, SPs, IdPs, and assorted acronyms

 SAML – and by extension, how you build and work with SSO – works through assertions.